redis-developer/beats-by-redis/README.md

 | Parameters    | `{ username: string; password: string; }`   |
 | Return value  | Redirected to `/`                           |

 The Register API looks up a username in Redis.
 Assuming the user doesn't already exist, it creates a new user with a hashed password.
-Then it creates and stores an access token and refresh token in the session and redirects to the dashbaord.
+Then it creates and stores an access token and refresh token in the session and redirects to the dashboard.

 ## Purchases API